Blogger's note: This post is part of our summer series, "Making the

 Eric: I help out with Poetry and Songwriting club.
 Mostly this consists of providing musical accompaniment and creative guidance to micro-geniuses.

-: How long have you been doing it?
+mm's: How long have you been doing it?

 Eric: Just wrapping up my second year.

-: Why do you feel like it’s important work?
+mm's: Why do you feel like it’s important work?

 Eric: Facilitating and encouraging creative expression outside of a school context is so, so important.
 Having talented adults engage seriously with their work enables kids to take themselves seriously as well.
 Watching the kids grow more sophisticated and brave is a joy and good for the universe.